signet4grn/SIGNET/README.md

   --nboots NBOOTS               number of bootstraps datasets --memory MEMEORY	        memory in each node in GB --queue QUEUE                 queue name
-  --ncores                      number of cores for each node --walltime WALLTIME	     	maximum walltime of the server in seconds --resn                        result prefix
+  --ncores                      number of cores to use for each node --walltime WALLTIME	     	maximum walltime of the server in seconds --resn                        result prefix
   --sif                         singularity container
 ```
-* `net.gexp.data`: output from `cis-eqtl`, includes the expression data for genes with cis-eQTL.
+* `net.gexp.data`: output from `signet -c`, includes the expression data for genes with cis-eQTL.
 It's a n * p matrix, with each row encodes the gene expression data for each sample.
-* `net.geno.data`: output from `cis-eqtl`, includes the genotype data for marginally significant  cis-eQTL.
+* `net.geno.data`: output from `signet -c`, includes the genotype data for marginally significant  cis-eQTL.
 It's a n * p matrix, with each row encodes the genotype data for each sample.
-* `sig.pair`: output from `cis-eqtl`, includes the p-value of each pair of gene and its marginally significant (p-Value < 0.05) cis-eQTL, where Column 1 is Gene Index (in `net.Gexp.data`), Column is SNP Index (in `all.Geno.data`), and Column 3 is p-Value.
+* `sig.pair`: output from `signet -c`, includes the p-value of each pair of gene and its marginally significant (p-Value < 0.05) cis-eQTL, where Column 1 is Gene Index (in `net.Gexp.data`), Column is SNP Index (in `all.Geno.data`), and Column 3 is p-Value.
  ....The third column is the p value for each pair.
 * `net.genename`:  includes information of gene name.
 It's a  p * 1 vector.
 * `net.genepos`:  includes information of gene position.
 It's a  p * 4 matrix, with first column to be gene names, second columns chromosome index, e.g, "chr1", third and fourth columns are the start and end position of genes in the chromosome, respectly.